Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/README.md

 Create X EC2 instances with X extra volumes, encrypted by default.

 This module creates the same kind of instances.
-Except instance_types, they share the same features.
+They share the same features.
 To create different instances, calls this module multiple times.

 ## Notes